Family and Life in Wyoming:

 I enjoy camping with my family, hunting, hiking, and the challenges of gardening in Cheyenne.
 I am a life member of the NRA, a member of the Cheyenne Rifle and Pistol Club, and have been buying elk tags for several years now.

-I am a volunteer and precinct committeewoman for the Laramie County Republican Party, 2012 delegate to the Republican State Convention, past president of a Cheyenne Toastmasters club, and am active in my church as treasurer, board member, teacher, and musician.
-I also spend a lot of time driving teenagers to the movie theater and mall.
+I am a volunteer and precinct committeewoman for the Laramie County Republican Party, 2012 delegate to the Republican State Convention, past president of a Cheyenne Toastmasters club, and have been active in my church as treasurer, board member, teacher, and musician.
+I just joined the Laramie County Cowbelles to keep up with my cattle-ranching constituents.

 I worked in healthcare for ten years in four states--hospitals, long-term care, public health, and private practice.
 I have worked all three shifts, cleaned up a lot of strange fluids, and pushed paper with the best of them.